eis/jboss-websocket-demo/README.md

 That should be it, as the native connectors *should* be packaged with the installation out of the box.
-After that you can start your JBoss, issue `mvn clean package jboss-as:deploy -Djboss-as.username=YOURUSERNAME -Djboss-as.password=YOURPASS`, open your browser and navigate to http://localhost:8080/websocket-web-app/
+After that you can start your JBoss, issue `mvn clean package jboss-as:deploy -Djboss-as.username=YOURUSERNAME -Djboss-as.password=YOURPASS`, open your browser and navigate to [http://localhost:8080/websocket-web-app/](http://localhost:8080/websocket-web-app/)

-If ono startup you get an error like this:
+If on startup you get an error like this:

 ```
 21:27:30,434 INFO  [org.apache.catalina.core] (MSC service thread 1-10) JBWEB001065: The native library which allows optimal